The Pomodoro Technique

 At the start of each day (or the night before), review all your active projects and one-off tasks and schedule everything you want to accomplish for "Today."

 Estimate how many pomodoros each task will take.
-Add tomato emojis to the end of the task name to indicate your pomodoro estimate.
+Add tomato emojis to the end of the task name to indicate your Pomodoro estimate.

 Todoist Tip